kashyaphimanshu/Liftor/README.md

 # Liftor
 # This program stops the lift on alternate floors
-#the following code is executed on BlueJ
+# The following code is executed on BlueJ
 import java.io.*;
 class liftor
 {